The Kentown Wizard Foundation

 1. You Cannot Apply: This foundation does not accept unsolicited applications.
 Traditional grant writing will not result in funding from this source.

-1. Build Sector Visibility: Since the foundation finds grantees through “research and collaborations within the charitable sector,” organizations should focus on building strong reputations, publishing impact reports, and networking within the children's charity sector.
+1. Build Sector Visibility: Since the foundation finds grantees through “research and collaborations within the charitable sector,” organisations should focus on building strong reputations, publishing impact reports, and networking within the children's charity sector.

 Similar Funders